IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What are upcoming features or updates for the Content Commons?

 We are working on adding additional content types and updates to the platform.
-Future enhancements throughout 2020 will include additional features like user profiles, enhanced analytics, and more.
+Future enhancements throughout 2021 will include additional features like user profiles, email notifications, enhanced analytics, improved search capabilities, and more.

-To contact us about adding additional features or for more information on updates, send an email to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).
+To contact us about adding additional features or for more information on updates, send an email to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov) or submit a feedback on the Content Commons website.

 ---